instanalex/offliner/README.md

 NB: instana_setup.sh can also be run with -f <varfile>
 where varfile is a text file containing all requested data as key value pairs (see sample_varfile)

+INSTANA Agents:
 Agent can be retreive using url: https://<server-name>/agent-setup/<distro>/instana_static_agent_<distro>.sh where distro can be any of: rhel6, rhel7, centos, debian

 URL https://<server-name>/agent-setup can also be used from a browser.

-To install INSTANA Agents:
+To install an agent, simply run:
-Simply run:
 ./instana_static_agent_<distro>.sh -z <zone>

 Agent is preconfigured to report to the server where it has been downloaded from.